-2. A person who will be enrolled in the armed forces, or appointed as a judge or a prosecutor shall cease to be a member of a political party.
-Political party membership of a person enlisted in the defence forces or organs responsible for state and public security, appointed as a judge shall be ceased.
+2. Political party membership of a person enlisted in the defence forces or organs responsible for state and public security, appointed as a judge shall be ceased.

-3. Establishment and activity of a political party that aims to overthrow or forcibly change the constitutional order of Georgia, to infringe on independence, to violate territorial integrity of the country, or propagates war or violence, incites national, ethnic, provincial, religious or social strife, shall be inadmissible.
+3. Establishment and activity of a political party that aims to overthrow or forcibly change the constitutional order of Georgia, to infringe on independence, to violate territorial integrityof the country, or propagates war or violence, incites national, ethnic, provincial, religious or social strife, shall be inadmissible.
 Establishment of a political party on territorial principle shall be inadmissible.